JSON and GeoJSON

 A valid GeoJSON object has:

-a type (e.g. point, polygon);
+a type (e.g. Point, Polygon)

-a geometry field with shape and coordinates;
+a geometry field with shape and coordinates

-optional properties with extra information.
+optional properties with additional information

 Example: Berlin districts (polygons)